 The result is only valid when the editor is displayed (see §5.1 "Editor Structure and Terminology").
+Editors are displayed when get-admin returns an administrator (not #f).
 For text% objects, calling this method may force the recalculation of location information if a maximum width is set for the editor, even if the editor currently has delayed refreshing (see refresh-delayed?).

-'''

-(send an-editor get-extent w h) → void?

-w : (or/c (box/c (and/c real? (not/c negative?))) #f)

-h : (or/c (box/c (and/c real? (not/c negative?))) #f)
+''' (send an-editor get-extent w h) \rightarrow void? w : (or/c (box/c (and/c real? (not/c negative?))) #f) h : (or/c (box/c (and/c real? (not/c negative?))) #f) '''

-'''